Taiwan says its chip firms will adhere to new US rules blacklisting China supercomputing entities

 A U.S. Bureau of Industry and Security "permit will be obtained for Phytium's products if necessary", it added.

-Its shares tumbled 9.9% on Wednesday, bringing losses to more than a third of their value since the Commerce Department's announcement last week.
+Its share price tumbled 9.9% on Wednesday, bringing losses to more than a third of the shares' value since the Commerce Department's announcement last week.

 Separately, Hong Kong's South China Morning Post reported that Taiwan Semiconductor Manufacturing Company Co Ltd (TSMC) 2330.TW, TSM.N, the world's largest contract chipmaker, has suspended new orders from Phytium.